 Spread mixture evenly into prepared baking sheet.
 Bake for about 15 minutes or until edges are lightly golden.
 Immediately turn cake out of baking sheet onto a linen towel.
 Remove parchment paper and flip cake so that bottom is in contact with towel, and roll cake with towel.
-Set aside for at least 20 minutes, so that cake takes on rolled shape.
+Set aside for at least 20 minutes, so that it takes on a rolled shape.

-1 pound chestnuts
+Chestnut Filling1 pound chestnuts

 1/2 cup (1 stick) unsalted butter, room temperature